vuw-research-computing/raapoi-docs/README.md

 	```
 1. Check the <a href="https://vuw-research-computing.github.io/raapoi-docs/">live site</a> to check changes have propagated as expected, and make any 	     further adjustments by repeating above steps as required.

 	That's it!
 If editing multiple files, a good option may be to make local changes on all the required files first, then these steps only need be worked through once.
-(The downside is you'll have less granular commit history and ability to easily reverse some changes made).
+(The downside is you'll have less granular commit history and lose the ability to easily reverse some changes made).

 	Note: the repo publishes docs from the ```gh-pages``` branch.
 Because we're using ```mkdocs gh-deploy```, it's important to refrain from editing in that branch, use the above workflow (i.e. editing ```.md``` files in ```master```) instead.